edwardcapriolo/tek-collections/README.md

 1) Up the capatability between different datastructures out there
 2) Provide some missing datastructures with good implementations
-3) Define APIs that things seemless
+3) Define APIs that things seamless
 4) Tackle the problems above, and others, and find new ones.

 ## But what about...